neumino/thinky/README.md

 Change the schema.

 _Note_: When you change the schema, the instances previously created do not change.
 We do not keep a reference of all objects now.
-We may do it in the future, but it requires some work to be sure that no leaks are created...
+We may add an option to do it later.

 __Model.getSettings(__  __)__